Note: As a subsidiary of

-- Corporate Wellness and physical conditioning in the workplace and workplace ergonomics
+- Corporate Wellness and physical conditioning in the workplace

 Applied Professional Practice: Physical Health and Wellness (90 Credits) (360 Practicum Hours)

-Immerse yourself in structured industry environments so that you can independently apply and develop your knowledge and practical skill-set in delivering safe and effective clinical training programmes to clients.
-Your studies also include conducting a pilot research project and reporting on the effectiveness of your interventions on health related parameters.
+Immerse yourself in structured industry environments so that you can independently apply and develop your knowledge and practical skill set in delivering safe and effective clinical training programmes to clients.
+Your studies also include conducting a pilot research project and reporting on the effectiveness of your interventions on health-related parameters.